 Coinbase vs Kraken: Final Thoughts

 In the battle of Coinbase vs Kraken, there’s no clear winner.
-Ultimately, it comes down to personal preference, since both sites are good options for buying cryptocurrencies.
+Ultimately, it comes down to personal preference.
+In fact, both sites are good options for buying cryptocurrencies.

 If simplicity and time are concerns of yours, Coinbase is the better option for you.
-It’s also the only option of the two that accepts credit and debit cards.
+Of the two, it’s also the only option that accepts debit cards.

-If super low fees and a large number of available cryptocurrencies are important to you, then Kraken is a better option.
-It is worth noting, their support may be having issues keeping up with the spike in new customers.
+If low fees and a large number of available cryptocurrencies are important to you, then Kraken is a better option.